 When I get hired as a keynote speaker, a common question from the meeting planner is, "How much time do you need?".
 My answer is, "How much time do you have?".

 The most important thing to consider when determining the length to designate for a keynote speaker is the impact you want them to have on the audience.
 Know the motivational speech objective to have the maximum impact.

 A keynote speaker is the main draw for the event.
 They need to be engaging and provide meaningful cutting edge content.
 A keynote is not the time for filler or generic information.

 Generally, keynote speakers will speak from 45- 90 minutes in length

 When planning a conference agenda, keep these points in mind for speaker time slots:

-It depends on the speaker.
+It depends on the keynote speaker.
 Some people are painful to listen to for only five minutes, while others can captivate a crowd for hours on end.
-Ask the speakers how much time they need or hire speakers who can cater the content to the allotted timeslot.
+Ask the speaker how much time they need or hire motivational speakers who can cater the content to the allotted time slot.

-When I was a speaker for a safety conference recently, the other keynote speaker ended 20 minutes early because he wasn't able to fill his time.
-It is better he end the speech early and give people time to network and visit with vendors than waste peoples time with irrelevent content.
+When I was a female motivational speaker for a safety conference recently, the other keynote speaker ended 20 minutes early because he wasn't able to fill his time.
+It's better he ended the speech early and gave people time to network and visit with vendors than waste people's time with irrelevant content.